Cell (Dragon Ball): Dragon Ball Z

 A week later, in the first round of the Cell Games, he quickly defeats Mr. Satan before moving onto Goku, who quits upon realizing Cell is stronger than him.
 Goku then nominates his son, Gohan, as Cell's next opponent, to everyone's surprise.
-Though Gohan puts up a good fight and proves himself his father's superior, Cell easily takes the upper hand due to his pacifistic nature.
+Though Gohan puts up a good fight and proves himself his father's superior, Cell takes the upper hand due to Gohan's pacifistic nature.
 Wanting to avoid killing Cell if he can help it, Gohan warns Cell that if he is pushed too far, he will lose control of his anger and kill him, which only drives Cell to torment him further, excited to see this power.
 He spawns Cell Juniors (セルジュニア, Seru Junia), miniature versions of himself who begin to fight the heroes, causing Gohan's rage to slowly swell.
 It is only when Cell mercilessly kills #16 after he had encouraged Gohan to fight that Gohan snaps, transforming into a Super Saiyan 2.
-Gohan effortlessly, violently kills all the Cell Juniors and then proceeds to effortlessly overpower Cell, aiming to prolong his suffering, dealing so much damage that Cell regurgitates Android #18 and reverts to his previous form.
-In desperation, Cell tries to self-destruct and destroy the Earth, but Goku sacrifices himself to ensure that Cell detonates elsewhere.
+Gohan effortlessly and violently kills all the Cell Juniors and then proceeds to overpower Cell himself, aiming to prolong his suffering, dealing so much damage that Cell regurgitates Android #18 and reverts to his previous form.
+In desperation, Cell tries to self-destruct and destroy the Earth, but Goku sacrifices himself by using his Instant Transmission technique to teleport himself and Cell to King Kai's planet, where Cell explodes, killing everyone there.

-However, Cell is able to survive thanks to his unique physiology, which allows him to regenerate from a special nucleus in his head and grow more powerful whenever he has almost been killed, returning to his Perfect form even stronger than before.
-He easily kills Trunks, and when Vegeta attacks him in retaliation, he easily swats him aside.
-Before he can kill him, Gohan takes the blast in his place, which breaks his arm.
+Cell, however, survives thanks to his unique physiology, which allows him to regenerate from a special nucleus in his head and grow more powerful whenever he has almost been killed, returning to his Perfect form even stronger than before.
+He quickly kills Trunks, and when Vegeta attacks him in retaliation, easily swats him aside.
+Cell tries to kill Vegeta with an energy blast, but Gohan takes the blast in his place, injuring his arm.
 With victory in his grasp, Cell decides to destroy the planet with one last Kamehameha, claiming he has the power to destroy the entire Solar System.
 Assisted by his father in spirit, Gohan retaliates with his own Kamehameha, ultimately overpowering Cell with Vegeta's help, destroying his cell nucleus and killing him once and for all.
 Mr. Satan, however, takes credit for the victory and becomes a hero.

-Upon being resurrected by the Dragon Balls and returning to the future, Trunks destroys Androids #17 and #18, though realizes from his time travel that Cell is likely to emerge soon.
+Upon being resurrected by the Dragon Balls and returning to the future, Trunks destroys Androids #17 and #18.
+Afterward, he realizes from his previous travels that Cell is likely to emerge soon.
 Three years later, Trunks is confronted by the Cell of his timeline, who plans to kill Trunks and use his time machine in the same way his alternate self had.
-Future Cell realized Trunks travelled back already and learned of him in the past but thinks Trunks is no match for him.
-However, Trunks showcases his newfound power and easily kills him, finally bringing peace to the future.
+This Cell knew that Trunks had traveled back and learned of him in the past, but still believes himself more powerful than Trunks.
+However, Trunks showcases his newfound power and quickly dispatches him, finally bringing peace to his part of the timeline.